Schascha1/iSHAP/README.md

 ---

 This README provides an overview of the iSHAP project, its installation and usage.
 For detailed information, refer to the [associated paper](https://eda.rg.cispa.io/prj/ishap/).

+[1] Xu, Sascha, Joscha Cüppers, and Jilles Vreeken.
+"Succint Interaction-Aware Explanations."
+Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
+2025.

+[2] Lundberg, Scott M., and Su-In Lee.
+"A Unified Approach to Interpreting Model Predictions."
+Advances in Neural Information Processing Systems 30 (2017).

+[3] Bordt, Sebastian, and Ulrike von Luxburg.
+"From shapley values to generalized additive models and back."
+International Conference on Artificial Intelligence and Statistics.
+PMLR, 2023.

+[4] Fanaee-T, Hadi, and Joao Gama.
+"Event labeling combining ensemble detectors and background knowledge."
+Progress in Artificial Intelligence 2 (2014): 113-127.